password123456/setup-wordpress-with-security-best-practice/README.md

 | 4  | Contributor    | Can write content but cannot publish it.
 Posts are reviewed and published by an administrator. | Internal Content Contributors                               |
 | 5  | Subscriber     | Can log in to the site and manage their personal profile, but cannot write or edit content.    | Internal Content Contributors                               |

+**Note:**
-**Note:** For service-oriented websites such as company blogs, recruitment pages, brand sites, and promotional sites where users interact minimally and content is primarily showcased, roles such as "Administrators", "Editors", and "Authors" are typically sufficient.
+- In most cases, for service-oriented websites such as company blogs, recruitment pages, brand sites, and promotional sites where users interact minimally and content is primarily showcased, roles such as "Administrators", "Editors", and "Authors" are sufficient.

 ## 3. Ensure User Registration is Disabled
 WordPress includes a built-in user registration feature.
 This feature is disabled by default, but it can be activated by an administrator.

-If this feature is enabled, anyone can register and potentially access the WordPress Admin dashboard, which can lead to security issues.
+If this feature is enabled, anyone can register and potentially access the WordPress admin dashboard, which can lead to security issues.
 For most websites that are not intended to operate as open communities, the user registration feature is unnecessary and should remain disabled.

 **Audit:**